 There’s nothing wrong with a little competition, but having a full understanding of who your competitors are and how your optical practice can compete against them will help you educate your patients on making informed buying decisions for their eyecare needs.

-Our featured article this month comes from the folks at The Optical Vision Site.
+This featured article comes from the folks at The Optical Vision Site.
 In this post, they provide some great tips on how your practice can compete against retail giant, Amazon.

-So much screaming against online retailers and companies such as Warby Parker, but never once has anyone screamed about the biggest elephant in the room, Amazon.
-While Amazon cannot give an exam, you can buy eyeglasses, sunglasses, readers, and accessories all on Amazon for a good price.
-It is easy to do, as over 171 Million people log into Amazon everyday.
-So, what's stopping them from picking up a pair of sunglass while they are at it?
+There have been many complaints against online retailers and companies such as Warby Parker, but never once has anyone screamed about the biggest elephant in the room: Amazon.
+While Amazon cannot give an exam, you can buy eyeglasses, sunglasses, readers, and accessories on Amazon for a low price.
+It is easy to do, as over 244 Million people log into Amazon everyday.
+So, what's stopping them from picking up a pair of sunglasses while they browse

 Least you think people are only buying books and electronics from Amazon: